-Trigonometry is a four-unit course.
-This means that a student taking this class will spend four hours per week in class.
-In addition to in-class time, a trigonometry student can expect to spend approximately two hours working on homework for every one hour he/she is in class.
-Therefore, a trigonometry student can expect to spend approximately 12 hours per week on this course.
+Algebra is a five-unit course.
+This means that a student taking this class will spend five hours per week in class.
+In addition to in-class time, an algebra student can expect to spend approximately two hours working on homework for every one hour he/she is in class.
+Therefore, an algebra student can expect to spend approximately 15 hours per week on this course.
 This number may be lower or higher for you, depending on your math preparedness.